 Rarely, if ever, will a home end up with a 100% clean bill of health.
 Inspectors are paid to be thorough.
 They can almost always find a few things that need attention.

-Common home inspection findings by an inspector are in the crawl space and with the proper amounts of insulation.
+Common problem areas identified by inspectors are in the crawl space and the proper amounts of insulation.

 - Remove all debris, rotted wood and small rodent carcasses from the crawl space